 What Happens If You or Your Employee Refuse to Answer Investigator’s Question?

 During a federal investigation or interview, there is a refusal to answer the investigator’s questions, a federal investigator has the authority to subpoena the employee to appear before a grand jury.

-This can be someone problematic for the individual or the company and depends whether your defense lawyer is present.
+This can be someone problematic for the individual or the company and depends whether your fraud defense lawyer is present.
 Specifically, there can be valid objections to a question that can have constitutional implications.
 However, to refuse to answer any questions whatsoever would trigger a grand jury subpoena.

 What Rights Do You Have During a Federal Government Investigation?

 Whether you are a business or individual, you have statutory and constitutional rights during a federal government investigation.
 These rights include due process, a right to remain silent, and most importantly, a right to have your attorney present during a procurement fraud investigation or questioning by the federal government.

 - CEOs must avoid the temptation to only hire a defense lawyer when there are criminal charges brought by the government